nikomi-llc/hiring/coding.md

 1. Add a new route `/viewport` that contains the following:
     - The user's screen dimensions in pixels, in the format `width x height` (for example `800 x 600`)
-    - A link to `index.vue`
+    - A link to `index.vue` with the text "Back to Home"
-2. Modify `index.vue` to add a link to your new route with the text "Screen Size".
+2. Modify `index.vue` to add a link to your new route with the text "Screen Size"

 Style the pages in any way you wish.